 No single solution works everywhere, but a combination of different ones will get rid of mosquitoes, or keep them from biting you, wherever you are.
 After reading and talking to people about what to do, I put together this collection of reviews and articles you won’t find anywhere else.

 There are comparisons of mosquito traps and tips on the best way to use them, information on other ways to exterminate or repel mosquitoes, articles about mosquitoes’ life cycle – because they’re fun to study when you’re no longer swatting them – and there’s even a little section on whether we ought to save them.
 The surprising answer: Scientists say the ecosystem actually doesn’t need them.
 So you can get rid of them without guilt.

 Mosquito traps fool skeeters into thinking they’ll find blood

 A mosquito trap lures adult mosquitoes using eco-friendly techniques that mimic a mammal’s breath, then sucks them in with a fan to a container where they die naturally.
 The idea is brilliant, since it targets female mosquitoes while they’re still looking for blood, before they can lay eggs, so it breaks the breeding cycle.

 But these traps have a reputation for breaking down, and some cost more to buy and operate than others.
 They all need to produce carbon dioxide to mimic what we exhale, but some make it with propane, while others use carbon dioxide directly.
-Read how they work, and which one controls mosquitoes and is reliable.
+Read how they work, and find out which brands and models are reliable at controlling mosquitoes.